The Predator's Edge (7)

 Emotional Numbing

-Layer 7: Building Support Systems
+Chapter 7: Building Support Systems

 Sustained high-performance trading is psychologically demanding in ways that most people, including family members and friends, cannot fully understand.
 Building appropriate support systems prevents isolation and provides perspective during challenging periods.